alphagov/govuk-design-system/src/components/exit-this-page/index.md

 For service journeys, you must use this component with the pattern to help a user [Exit a page quickly](/patterns/exit-a-page-quickly/).

-{{ example({group: "components", item: "exit-this-page", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}
+{{ example({ group: "components", item: "exit-this-page", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}

 ## When to use this component